mlochbaum/BQN/doc/order.md

 Most of the time you won't need to worry about the details of how BQN arrays are ordered.
 It's documented here because, well, that's what documentation does.

-The array ordering defines some arrays to be smaller or larger than others.
+BQN's *array ordering* is an extension of the number and character ordering given by `≤` to [arrays](array.md).
+In this system, any two arrays that have only numbers and characters for atoms can be compared with each other.
+Furthermore, some arrays that contain incomparable atoms (operations or namespaces) might be comparable, if the result of the comparison can be decided before reaching these atoms.
+Array ordering never depends on [fill elements](fill.md).
+If comparing two arrays succeeds, there are three possibilities: the first array is smaller, the second is smaller, or the two arrays [match](match.md).
 All of the "Up" ordering functions use this ordering directly, so that smaller arrays come earlier, and the "Down" ones use the opposite ordering, with larger arrays coming earlier.
-For arrays consisting only of characters and numbers, with arbitrary nesting, the ordering is always defined.
-If an array contains an operation, trying to order it relative to another array might give an error.
-If comparing two arrays succeeds, there are three possibilities: the first array is smaller, the second is smaller, or the two arrays [match](match.md).

 Comparing two atoms is defined to work the same way as the [comparison functions](arithmetic.md#comparisons) `≤<>≥`.
 Numbers come earlier than characters and otherwise these two types are ordered in the obvious way.
-To compare an atom to an array, the atom enclosing and then compared with the array ordering defined below.
+To compare an atom to an array, the atom is enclosed and then compared with the array ordering defined below.
 The result of this comparison is used except when the two arrays match: in that case, the atom is considered smaller.

 Two arrays of the same shape are compared by comparing all their corresponding elements, in index order.
-This comparison can stop at the first pair of different elements (which allows later elements to contain operations without causing an error).
+This comparison stops at the first pair of different elements (which allows later elements to contain operations without causing an error).
 If any elements were different, then they decide the result of the comparison.
 If all the elements matched, then by definition the two arrays match.

 The principle for arrays of different shapes is the same, but there are two factors that need to be taken into account.
 First, it's not obvious any more what it means to compare corresponding elements—what's the correspondence?
 Second, the two arrays can't match because they have different shapes.
 So even if all elements end up matching one of them needs to come earlier.

-BQN's *array ordering* is an extension of the number and character ordering given by `≤` to arrays.
-In this system, any two arrays consisting of only numbers and characters for atoms can be compared with each other.
-Furthermore, some arrays that contain incomparable atoms (operations) might be comparable, if the result of the comparison can be decided before reaching these atoms.
-Array ordering does not depend on the fill elements for the two arguments.

 Let's discuss correspondence first.
 One way to think about how BQN makes arrays correspond is that they're simply laid on top of each other, lining up the first (as in `⊑`) elements.
 So a shape `⟨4⟩` array will match up with the first row of a shape `5‿3` array, but have an extra element off the end.
 A simple way to think about this is to say that the lower rank array is brought up to a matching rank by putting `1`s in front of the shape, and then lengths along each axis are matched up by padding the shorter array along that axis with a special "nothing" element.
 This "nothing" element will be treated as smaller than any actual array, because this rule recovers the "dictionary ordering" rule that a word that's a prefix of a longer word comes before that word.
 In the case of the shapes `⟨4⟩` and `5‿3`, if the three overlapping elements match then the fourth element comes from the first row and is present in the first array but not the second.
 So the shape `5‿3` array would be considered smaller without even looking at its other four rows.